 - What is the problem that you’re going to solve?

-- What is the solution that you will offer?
+- What is the solution that you will offer to your customers?
 Is the problem pressing?

 - How is the market solving the problem right now, and what makes your solution unique?

-Answering these questions is what business analysts and founders need to do to build a strong foundation for their MVP.
+Answering these questions is what business analysts and founders need to do to build a strong foundation for their Minimum Viable Product (MVP).

 You might be tempted to step out of your primary user flow or start focusing on the needs of your secondary target market.
 But when doing that, you’re risking overblowing your MVP with features it doesn’t really need.